m90/anubis/README.md

 > Make your express application respond correctly when http requests are failing

-When your express application is calling failing resources, ensure it will respond with a `502 Bad Gateway` response.
+When your express application is calling failing resources, mount this middleware to ensure it will respond with a `502 Bad Gateway` response when needed.

 ### Installation